 Although this can be a little challenging to find the perfect match to an already existing cabinet color, there are a couple of benefits to a factory color paint finish.
 Some say it is a better finish and lasts longer.
 It is also quite a bit cheaper.
 To do a custom color, it could possibly run you 15-20% more on your total bill.

 Matching Cabinetry to Wall Color

 The other option for matching cabinets to a wall color is to go with a custom color on your cabinets.
 Basically, it is pretty simple, you choose a paint color that you love for your walls.
-Well, this may be the hard part first, but once you have a wall paint color the rest is pretty easy.
+Well, this may be the hard part at first, but once you have a wall paint color the rest is pretty easy.

-After choosing the wall paint color, you will then meet with your cabinet company to give them the paint sample and name of what paint color you have chosen.
+After choosing the wall paint color, you will then meet with your cabinet company to give them the paint sample and the name of what paint color you have chosen.

 A few things to keep in mind when going with a custom paint color.
 Some cabinet companies only work with certain paint companies.
-This is something you will want to know this upfront.
+This is something you will want to know upfront.
 Make sure and ask before choosing a specific paint color.